What is self-esteem?

 - Lack in self confidence

 Helping people with low self-esteem is one of the most rewarding parts of my role as a counsellor.
-If you relate to any of the signs of low self-esteem above, and would like to change how you feel about yourself, then it can be done.
-It’s not a fast fix but it is definitely possible.
+If you relate to any of the signs of low self-esteem, you can change how you see yourself.
+It’s not a quick fix but it is definitely possible.

 These days I am seeing a huge increase in teens with low self-esteem.
 It is critical that this is addressed as early as possible so that your child can succeed in life in being who they are meant to be.